 3. DON’T Seat Guests at a Singles Table

 As tempting as it may be to play matchmaker, don’t seat all single guests at the same table.
-Instead, seat an individual guest at a table with whom he or she will have mutual hobbies, friends, or interests in common.
+Instead, seat an individual guest at a table with whom they will have mutual hobbies, friends, or interests in common.
 Not bringing a date to a wedding doesn’t mean they’re necessarily looking for one. :) And talk about awkward!

 4. DO Assign Guests to Specific Chairs Accordingly